6 Aboriginal cultural experiencesfor kids on holiday in the NT

 A family holiday in the Northern Territory is a great way for children and teens to get immersed in Australia’s Aboriginal cultures and learn on Country.

 Discover family-friendly ways to learn and connect with the diverse Aboriginal cultures found throughout the Top End and Red Centre, whether it’s by taking a locally guided tour; connecting with community at a cultural festival or taking a road trip to one of the NT’s national parks.

 1. Explore Nitmiluk Gorge

 Take the kids on a cultural cruise through Nitmiluk Gorge near Katherine, 320km south-east of Darwin, with Nitmiluk Tours.
-On the two-hour Nit Nit Dream 2 Gorge Cultural Cruise, learn about the significance of the first two gorges to the traditional landowners, the Jawoyn people.
+On the 2-hour Nit Nit Dream 2 Gorge Cultural Cruise, learn about the significance of the first 2 gorges to the traditional landowners, the Jawoyn people.
 Or, if you’re feeling more energetic, hire a double canoe and explore the second and third gorges at your own pace.

 2. Day trip to the Tiwi Islands

 What about an excursion from Darwin to the Tiwi Islands (the collective name for Bathurst and Melville islands, 80 km north of Darwin).
-Take a two and half hour ferry ride with SeaLink, which is fully airconditioned and has a snack bar inside.
+Take a 2.5-hour ferry ride with SeaLink, which is fully airconditioned and has a snack bar inside.
 The tour includes morning tea and a welcome smoking ceremony with Tiwi women; a visit to arts and crafts centres, and insights to Tiwi culture.